Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/packages/RainfallViewer/README.md

 InterRain is a prototype developed to illustratate the value in aggregating rainfall observations across council boundaries and presenting it in a user-friendly map-based UI.

-It's built using [Next.js](https://nextjs.org/) and bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+It's built using [Next.js](https://nextjs.org/) and bootstrapped with [create-next-app](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-The app displays a map using react-map-gl showing a base layer from LINZ.
-It fetches rainfall observation data from the [EOP Manager API](../Manager/) via SWR, and renders this using icons.
+The app displays a map using [react-map-gl](https://visgl.github.io/react-map-gl) showing a base layer from LINZ.
+It fetches rainfall observation data from the [EOP Manager API](../Manager/) via [SWR](https://swr.vercel.app), and renders this using icons.
 It also allows the user to navigate to different areas and time periods, customise the display, and share the current view via the URL.

 ![Screenshot the InterRain](./rainfall-viewer-screenshot.png)